 However, as Sabah continues to rely on natural gas, alternative generation modes including power transfer through interconnection facilities need to be considered in order to reduce heavy dependency on single fuel.

-REGTech2017 is a dedicated platform for the renewable energy and green technology industries to come together to meet, discuss and exchange ideas, develop partnerships and meet new potential clients.
+REGTech2021 is a dedicated platform for the renewable energy and green technology industries to come together to meet, discuss and exchange ideas, develop partnerships and meet new potential clients, virtually.
 Renewable energy in Sabah has huge potential and opportunities for growth.
-Find out more at REGTech2017.
-Exhibit your products and services, join as a delegate or visit the exhibition for free!
+Find out more at REGTech2021.
+Join us as Delegate and Sponsor!

 Sabah Electricity Industry Outlook 2014 by Energy Commission of Malaysia